Doing Business in Uganda

 Uganda: one of Africa's fastest-growing frontier markets.
 Open to foreign investment (FDI).

-- The Republic of Uganda enjoys a strategic location in East Africa and is placed in the geographical center of the African continent.
+- The Republic of Uganda enjoys a strategic location in East Africa and is placed in the geographical centre of the African continent.

 - Uganda shares borders with South Sudan, Kenya, Tanzania, Rwanda, and the Democratic Republic of the Congo